Yuliya-Kaleda/A-F/README.md

 ## Usage

 1. The app includes a sliding panel, which provides the users with the information about promotions.
 If the app is initially started in offline mode, there is a default image on the panel.
-2.Floating action button directs the users to a certain webpage.
+2. Floating action button directs the users to a certain webpage.
 3. The data is cached for offline use.

 #Comments